Do you heart this blog? Well, it’s now a real, live book baby! Get your copy on Amazon. #mygurucancer

 The ironic part about this situation is that the lump disappeared by the time the diagnostic testing began on October 1st.
 I still have no clue what it was, but it served as a beautiful foundation for the power of the mind in this process.
 The thought “The cancer is spreading” has come up several times over the past 6 months.
 In fact, just last week I had a weird pain in the top of my thigh and I watched the thought try to fly in ~ the difference was that this time, I laughed my ass off about it.
 It was like, “oh wow, look at that sweet mind go…yet here I am with just a sensation in my leg.”And the thought left.
 And so did the pain.
 And I still shared this with my oncology nurse at chemo yesterday.

 After the series of diagnostic testing on October 1st, the oncologist walked into the exam room and said, “Good news ~ the cancer has not spread to anywhere else in the body.”
 I’m not going to lie, there was an audible sound of relief for everyone in the room.
 We all had tears in our eyes; our bodies collapsed back into our chairs.
 It was a very special, moment that I will always remember.

 And some people do not get this news.
 I am very well aware that someday I may hear that I am stage 4.
 If it were true, the process would be the same for me.
 I’m stage 4 and that means?
 Make a list of the thoughts that come up and question them.
 Find your freedom now.

 - Visit Byron Katie’s Web Site, www.thework.com.
 Click here for “Tools to do The Work” for everything you need to know start your own practice – including worksheets, instructional videos, I-Phone & i-Pad Apps, books, and so much more.

 - Schedule a private session with me or another Certified Facilitator.
-Sessions may be available over phone, Skype, or in-person.
+Sessions may be available over phone, online video, or in-person.